 Cornell University will reimburse YOUR HOME INSTITUTION.
 Participants must follow their home institution’s travel procedures and policies.
 PLEASE SUBMIT YOUR REIMBURSEMENT TO YOUR INSTITUTION FIRST.
 When a participant submits their travel expense letter to the Cornell coordinators and their institution’s representatives at the same time, corrections often follow.
 The institution reviewers may find problems with the participants submitting materials that require a change.
 When this happens, it causes a re-submission and longer processing time to get the reimbursement back to the institution.

-More details about reimbursements can be found in the PPCDL Guidelines document, a link to the guidelines is in the Workshop policies and guidelines section.
+More details about reimbursements can be found in the PPCDL Guidelines document.

 Travel reimbursement letter template